Rates from USD 2999» VIEW RATES

 Click on any image to view the whole gallery

-2 nights accommodation in La Havana, Air ticket Havana/Cayo Coco/Havana, transfer to La Casona, 7 nights accommodation in 5* Hotel.
-All meals and beverages with limit.
+Air ticket Havana/Cayo Coco/Havana, transfer to the Oceans Arena Blanca (5*), 7 nights accommodation all inclusive.
 6 full fishing days with guide and skiff, fishing license.

 Rates do not include: International air tickets, fishing equipment and flies, cuban visa, health insurance and gratuities.